pivot-access-ltd/bma-offline-docs/src/how-to-manage-racks-5172.md

 * **Moving a rack controller from one version of MAAS to another:** MAAS rack controller software is an integral part of each version of MAAS.
 If you delete a rack controller from, say, a 2.6 version of MAAS, and attempt to register that 2.6 version of the rack controller code to, say, a 2.9 version of MAAS, you may experience errors and potential data loss.
 Using the above example, if you are running both a VM host and a rack controller for MAAS 2.6 on one system, and you suddenly decide to delete that rack controller from 2.6 and attempt to register the same code to a 2.9 MAAS, the VM host may fail or disappear.
 This will possibly delete all the VMs you have created or connected to that VM host -- which may result in data loss.
 This action is not supported.

-* **Connecting one instance of a rack controller to two instances of MAAS, regardless of version:** Trying to connect a single rack controller to two different instances of MAAS can result in all sorts of unpredictable (and potentially catastrophic) behavior.
+* **Connecting one instance of a rack controller to two instances of MAAS, regardless of version:** Trying to connect a single rack controller to two different instances of MAAS can result in all sorts of unpredictable (and potentially catastrophic) behaviour.
 It is not a supported configuration.

 Take these warnings to heart.
 It may seem like a faster approach to "bridge" your existing rack controllers from one MAAS to another -- or from one version of MAAS to another -- while they're running.
 Ultimately, though, it will probably result in more work than just following the recommended approach.